Top 10 Retail management and POS software

 2020.
 Small business payments and marketing startup Fivestars raises $52.5M

-Fivestars, which has created software to support small business payments and marketing, has raised $52.5 million in new funding.
-The Fivestars platform includes its own payment product, integration with other point-of-sale systems, marketing automation that delivers personalized messages to customers and a broader network of 60 million shoppers, allowing for cross-promotion across different Fivestars businesses.
-The company has seen “record usage” during the pandemic, with 1 million new shoppers joining the network every month.
+Fivestars, a company that provides software solutions for small business payments and marketing, has recently secured $52.5 million in funding.
+Fivestars offers a comprehensive platform that includes its own payment product, seamless integration with various point-of-sale systems, marketing automation capabilities for delivering personalized messages to customers, and a vast network of 60 million shoppers.
+This extensive network enables cross-promotion among different businesses within the Fivestars ecosystem.
+Notably, the company has experienced significant growth during the pandemic, with 1 million new shoppers joining the network every month.

 2020.
 Cosmose, a platform that analyzes foot traffic in physical stores, gets $15M

-Cosmose, the service that tracks foot traffic in offline stores to help predict customer behavior, has raised a $15 million Series A. The company offers three main products: Cosmose Analytics, which tracks customers’ movements inside brick-and-mortar stores; Cosmose AI, a data analytics and prediction platform to help retailers create marketing campaigns and increase sales; and Cosmose Media, for targeting online ads.
+Cosmose, a leading provider of foot traffic tracking services for offline stores to analyze customer behavior, has successfully raised $15 million in a Series A funding round.
+The company offers three key products: Cosmose Analytics, which monitors and analyzes customer movements within physical retail stores; Cosmose AI, a data analytics and prediction platform that empowers retailers to create targeted marketing campaigns and drive sales growth; and Cosmose Media, a solution for precise targeting of online advertisements.

 2020.
 Alkemics picks up €21M for its supplier-retailer collaboration platform

-Alkemics, the Paris-based platform that lets brands collaborate and launch products with retailers, has picked up €21 million in a Series C funding.
-Alkemics works with some of France and the U.K.’s largest grocery retailers — including E.Leclerc, Intermarché, Casino, Tesco and Ocado — to help them digitise their commercial processes with more than 17,000 brands.
-The platform connects retailers to multinational suppliers, such as Nestlé, as well as small local producers, to help them on-board and launch new products.
-Essentially, Alkemics digitises the different stages of “supplier-retailer relations,” spanning product discovery, listings and sales across all channels.
+Alkemics, a platform based in Paris that facilitates brand collaboration and product launches with retailers, has successfully secured €21 million in Series C funding.
+Alkemics partners with major grocery retailers in France and the U.K., including E.Leclerc, Intermarché, Casino, Tesco, and Ocado, offering them digital solutions for their commercial processes.
+With a network encompassing over 17,000 brands, Alkemics connects retailers with multinational suppliers like Nestlé, as well as local producers, streamlining the onboarding and launch of new products.
+The platform essentially digitizes various aspects of "supplier-retailer relations," covering product discovery, listings, and sales across multiple channels.

 2020.
 Phos, the UK fintech that offers a software-only POS for smartphones, raises €1.3M